EAS-project-oy/eas-eu-compliance/readme.txt

 = 1.4.36 =

-* Minor baugs fixed in the Admin dashboard
+* Minor bugs fixed in the Admin dashboard
 * Added support for Advanced Dynamic Pricing for WooCommerce by AlgolPlus

 =  1.4.30 =